jannis-baum/bachelor-thesis/thesis/chapters/4-annotation-interface.md

 curators with automated suggestions.
 This reduces their task to accepting or editing suggestions.
-Figure \ref{nlp-mockup} shows a mock-up of a user interface with the natural language processing model's suggestion of trained Text Bricks based on a \gls{cpic} guideline along with a visual explanation of why the first Text Brick was suggested.
+Figure \ref{nlp-mockup} shows a mock-up of a user interface with the natural language processing model's suggestion of trained Text Bricks based on a \gls{cpic} guideline.
+In this example, the user clicks on the first Text Brick to get a visual explanation of why it was suggested.

 ## Implementation